 Visible means only that the primitive is front-facing and inside the visible clip volume.
-If it is occluded by other primitives closer to the camera, the primitive might produce no visible output.
+If the primitive is occluded by other primitives closer to the camera, the primitive might produce no visible output.

 Application software techniques, such as portal culling, can often be used to efficiently cull occluded objects inside the frustum.
-This can reduce the amount of redundant vertex processing that the GPU has to do.
+Culling these occluded objects can reduce the amount of redundant vertex processing that the GPU has to do.